n3uromanc3r/hydra/README.md

 > Note: The config object can also contain other properties, which introduce additional functionality: `presets`, `keyboardShortcuts` and `guide`.

 The `defaults` object is a place for setting default properties we may wish to assign to our renderer, for instance the canvas context type.
 By default the canvas context of a renderer is `2d`, this is automatically used when the `defaults` object doesn't include/specify a `context` property.
-However if we include a `context` property, we can introduce `webgl` and `webgl` shaders into our renderers, as can be seen [here](https://github.com/n3uromanc3r/hydra/blob/main/js/renderers/geometricplay/renderer.js).
+However if we include a `context` property, we can introduce `webgl` and `webgl2` shaders into our renderers, as can be seen [here](https://github.com/n3uromanc3r/hydra/blob/main/js/renderers/geometricplay/renderer.js).
 The `defaults` object also allows us to define what our `reactivity` options for our renderer are.
 For now we can ignore this.

 The `ui` object is where we define any inputs/controls that the renderer should present to the end user in the interface, we can ignore this for now too.